-- Google Earth and Maps: This service helps to share compelling data visualizations which highlight your organization’s impact.
+- Google Earth and Maps: This service shares compelling data visualizations that highlight your organization’s impact.
 Additionally, the use of Google Maps helps community members locate your nonprofit’s programs and resources nearest to them.

 - Google Workspace: This program offers complimentary access to Google’s most useful apps, such as Docs, Gmail, Calendar, Drive, and Google Meet.
 These programs allow you to stay organized and efficient, keeping operations running as smoothly as possible.

-Your organization can gain access to all of that and more by registering with Google for Nonprofits.
+Your organization can access these benefits and more by registering with Google for Nonprofits.
 Here is how to do so: